 Mine first, I realized that I read these verses sometimes and think of them as flowery proclamations, in the sense of, “yeah, that’s a nice way to put it.”
 A warm fuzzy, in a sense.

-A pattern that the Lord uses is he describes things in different ways.
+A pattern that God uses is He describes things in different ways.
 The book of Isaiah itself is highly poetic, but across all the scriptures, he often refers to something in another manner.
 It’s the same as if two people were inspired to give a talk on the same principle, and each one explains it in their own manner, as directed by the Holy Ghost.
 It also lends credence to the fact that the scriptures are written by different authors with different backgrounds.

 I was looking more into the topic of the fatherless, and the first time it appears in the Bible is in the Old Testament.
 It’s designated as law in the book of Exodus.
 Verses 22 to 24 in chapter 22 read this:

-22 ¶Ye shall not afflict any widow, or fatherless child.
+22 Ye shall not afflict any widow, or fatherless child.

 23 If thou afflict them in any wise, and they cry at all unto me, I will surely hear their cry;